Spectral-inspired Operator Learning with Limited Data and Unknown Physics

 \subsection{Additional Rollout Trajectories}

 In this section, we provide additional rollout trajectories to complement the additional results in the main text.
+Figs.~\ref{fig:IC0tra}-\ref{fig:IC3tra} further examine generalization across different initial conditions, including both in-distribution (IC0) and OOD (IC1-IC3) scenarios.
 Fig.~\ref{fig:snapshots} illustrates long-term predictions on the NSE cases (E2-E5).
-Figs.~\ref{fig:IC0tra}-\ref{fig:IC3tra} further examine generalization across different initial conditions, including both in-distribution (IC0) and out-of-distribution (IC1-IC3) scenarios.